kristopolous/DRR/server/README.md

  * pid-manager    - A file that gets created and destroyed every time with the pid of the manager
  * indycast.log   - A non-rolling eternal log
  * streams        - Recordings from the station in 15 minute blocks (this is configurable)
- * stitches       - Aggregations of streams to larger blocks which correspond to specific intents
- * slices         - Sliced versions of the stitches corresponding to the actual audio to serve
+ * slices         - Sliced versions of stitched audio corresponding to the actual audio to serve

 ### Audio processing